 Before there were the bright colored Ladurée macarons (pronounced “ma-ka-roh”), or the coconut macaroon (pronounced “ma-ka-roon”), there was the original French macaron -a thin sweet almond wafers made my nuns in 17th century France.

-Today, you can still find the original French macarons being made in a quaint medieval village best known for its luscious wines produced within the Bordeaux region of France – Saint Emilion.
+You can still find the original French macarons being made in a quaint medieval village of Saint Emilion, best known for its luscious wines produced within the Bordeaux region of France.